-Education in Kenya - An Overview
+Education System in Kenya

 As Kenya became independent from United Kingdom in 1963 and Republic in 1964, the new government of Republic of Kenya promised free education to all.
 These promises are still not fulfilled up to fullest due to inadequate economic conditions.
 Though Kenyan economy is strengthening and thus the education system as well.
 However, it will take time when Kenya will be self-reliant in the fields of knowledge economy.